LGBTQ rights in Iowa: Discrimination protections

 Since 2007, Iowa has outlawed discrimination on the basis of sexual orientation and gender identity in employment, housing and public accommodations.
 The state's largest city, Des Moines, has had a non-discrimination ordinance of its own since 1991.

-On February 2025, under enacted Iowa legislation - gender identity was formally removed from anti-discrimination laws and goes into effect from July 1.
+In February 2025, under enacted Iowa legislation - gender identity was formally removed from anti-discrimination laws and goes into effect from July 1.
 Iowa became the first US state to formally remove 'gender identity' from any civil rights and anti-discrimination legislation.
 Iowa also became the first state in the Nation to take any protected group away from Civil Rights protections.

 Hate crime law

 Iowa's hate crime law provides penalty enhancements for crimes committed on the basis of the victim's sexual orientation, but not gender identity.

 On March 8, 2016, the Iowa Senate approved a bill, in a 27–21 vote, that would have added gender identity to the law.
 However, the bill subsequently died without a vote in the Republican-controlled House.

 Although Iowa's hate crime law does not cover gender identity, U.S. federal law has covered this category since the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act was signed into law in October 2009.